Tangoio Falls Scenic Reserve Walks: Explore Stunning Forests and Majestic Waterfalls

 Te Ana Falls 10m tall, secluded swimming pool

-Hiking Trails Varying skill levels, 15-30 min walks
+Hiking Trails Varying skill levels, short to moderate walks

 Native Wildlife Tui, kereru, freshwater crayfish